le717/sys-vars/README.md

 checking the contents of a `.env` file located in `SYS_VARS_PATH`.

 `SYS_VARS_PATH` must be a defined OS environment variable that is set before app start.
-If it is not found, a `sys_vars.SysVarNotFoundError` exception will be raised.
+If it is not found, a `KeyError` exception will be raised.

 ```python